aleksej-paschenko/ton-blog/gasless/gasless.md

 **Signed External** is the same message type of v4.
 A user signs a message with a private key and sends it to the network.
 That is, an  incoming message always comes from the outside world.
-Additionally, in v5, there is an option to disable support for this type of messages.
+Additionally, in v5, there is an option to disable both Signed External and Signed Internal types of messages.
 Helps when a private key is compromised or lost.